ThinkEQ/assembly-solutions-ltd/src/pages/news/investing-in-staff-training-custom-cable-assemblies.md

         What happens if you don't, and they stay?

-        Investing in staff training is a priority at Assembly Solutions as we continually push for higher quality standards and to give employees confidence in all their work.
+        Investing in staff training is a top priority at Assembly Solutions as we continually push for higher quality standards and to give employees confidence in all their work.

         We are currently providing training to a selection of new starters who have joined our [Cable Assembly](www.assembly-solutions.com/cable-assembly) department after significant growth in this product area.
 We have recruited 5 new production operators to support the work load, and over the next 4 weeks they will learn the skills of how to manufacture [custom cable assemblies](www.assembly-solutions.com/cable-assemblies) and understand the standards that every product must be made to.